The Truth About Bath Salts

 In 2011 alone, the height of the popularity of bath salts, there were almost 23,000 hospital admissions due to bath salts.
 Bath salts can contain traces of other harsh drugs, increasing chances of abnormal reactions and overdoses.

-Addiction to bath salts is entirely possible, increasing exposure to harsher chemicals and intense internal damage to your body.
+Addiction to bath salts is entirely possible, increasing exposure to harsh chemicals and intense internal damage to your body.
 Some people call it poison.
 Some say it’s more addictive and mind numbing than meth.
 Some aren’t alive to recall what happened during their last dosage.

 Bath salts are more dangerous than you think.
 One dose can cause seizures and death.
 Trying it out for fun to see what it will feel like is not recommended.
 Be smart in what you choose to put into your body; it could be the last time you ever consume anything.